-This study examines the consequences of social exclusion on the self-perception and perception of others by groups.
-According to the actor-observer difference (Nisbett, Caputo, Legant, & Marecek, 1973), individuals tend to explain the behavior of others more by stable characteristics, while they explain their own behavior more by situational variation.
-It is interesting whether individuals also explain the behavior of another in-group member with stable traits.
-And the behavior of members of the out-group is more likely to be explained with situational influences.
+This study examines the consequences social exclusion has on the perception of one’s in- and outgroup.
+According to the actor-observer difference (Nisbett, Caputo, Legant, & Marecek, 1973), individuals tend to explain the behavior of others more in terms of stable characteristics, while they explain their own behavior more in terms of situational variation.
+In a previous study, we found that socially excluded individuals showed a larger actor-oberserver difference than included individuals.
+The aim of this study is to investigate whether this finding also applies to a group level.
+The ultimate attribution error (Pettigrew, 1979) - which was proposed to be an extension of the fundamental attribution error (Ross, 1977) - states that individuals explain negative behavior of a disliked outgroup member more in terms of stable characteristics.
+If the actor-observer difference also applies to the group level, individuals should also explain the behavior of ingroup members more in terms of situational influences.

-The aim of this study is to investigate whether the attribution of behavior to internal or external causes changes when a person is part of a group and is socially excluded from an out-group versus included.

 One way of thinking about the actor-observer difference is consistent with the general tenets of Construal Level Theory (CLT; Trope & Liberman, 2010).
 According to CLT, an increased perceived distance goes along with an increased level of abstraction.
 A small distance is related to a low-level construal and consequently more concrete perception whereas a high-level construal is related to a more abstract perception.
 Perceived social distance has previously been linked to construal-level (Hess, Carnevale, & Rosario, 2018; Körner, Moritz, & Deutsch, 2019).
-Our interest lies in the consequences social exclusion has on the in-group- and out-group-perception for which we propose two competing sets of hypotheses:
+Our interest lies in the consequences social exclusion has on the ingroup- and outgroup-perception for which we propose the following two hypotheses:

-H1a and H2a are based on the findings that abstract thinking functions as a buffer against negative psychological effects and therefore presents a beneficial strategy to cope with exclusion (Pfundmair, Lermer, Frey, & Aydin, 2015).
+H1 and H2 are based on the findings from our previous experiment as well as other findings showing that abstract thinking functions as a buffer against negative psychological effects and therefore presents a beneficial strategy to cope with exclusion (Pfundmair, Lermer, Frey, & Aydin, 2015).
 Previous findings show that perceived distance to other individuals who showed rejecting behavior was overestimated by the targets (Knowles, Green, & Weidel, 2014).

-H1a.
-While in both conditions (exclusion and inclusion) the participants attribute the behavior of an out-group-member to internal causes and their own to external causes, this difference is greater in the exclusion condition.
+H1.
+While in both conditions (exclusion and inclusion) the participants attribute the behavior of an outgroup member more to stable causes than the behavior of an ingroup member, this difference is greater in the exclusion condition.

-H2a.
-While in both conditions (exclusion and inclusion) the participants attribute the behavior of an out-group-member more to internal causes than the behavior of an in-group-member, this difference is greater in the exclusion condition.
+H2.
+While in both conditions (exclusion and inclusion) the participants attribute the behavior of an outgroup member more to internal causes than the behavior of an ingroup member, this difference is greater in the exclusion condition.

-H1a.
-Während die Teilnehmer in beiden Bedingungen (Ausschluss und Einschluss) die Ursachen für den Spieler einer anderen Gruppe stabiler einschätzen als für einen Spieler der eigenen Gruppe, ist dieser Unterschied in der Ausschlussbedingung größer.

-H2a.
-Während die Teilnehmer in beiden Bedingungen (Ausschluss und Einschluss) die Ursachen als eher intern für einen Spieler einer anderen Gruppe als für einen Spieler der eigenen Gruppe ableiten, ist dieser Unterschied in der Ausschlussbedingung größer.

-Contradicting H1a and H2a, H1b and H2b are based on the social monitoring system (Hess & Pickett, 2010) showing that ostracized individuals had a better memory for behavior related to others than behavior related to themselves.
-Other studies also argue that ostracized individuals were looking for more opportunities to be re-included (Lyyra, Wirth, & Hietanen, 2017) by focusing more on others when being ostracized.
-This suggests that socially excluded individuals focus more on situational aspects instead of stable traits.

-H1b.
-While in both conditions (exclusion and inclusion) the participants assess the causes for a behavior to be more stable for another group-member than for an in-group-member, this difference is smaller in the exclusion condition. hier vielleicht auch in- bzw.
-Out-group schreiben?

-H2b.
-While in both conditions (exclusion and inclusion) the participants assess the causes for a behavior to be more internal for another group-member than for an in-group-member, this difference is smaller in the exclusion condition.